-You must observe a court proceeding, mediation, arbitration, hearing, appearance, or formal meeting among attorneys as part of your externship.
+If possible, you should try to observe a court proceeding, mediation, arbitration, hearing, appearance, or formal meeting among attorneys as part of your externship.
 Your primary task is to observe and evaluate the performance of the lawyers and/or the judges.
 Are they well-organized?
 Well-prepared?
 Is their conduct professional?
 Allow yourself to observe any and all aspects of the proceedings.
-After the court proceeding or meeting, you should prepare a 2-3 page memorandum of what you observed.
+After observing the court proceeding or meeting, you should prepare one of your weekly journals about what you observed.

-The observation must include the following elements:
+The observation should include the following elements:

-- 1. A description and summary of the matter - 2.
-Location (which courthouse, office, mediation office, etc.) - 3.
+- 1. A description and summary of the matter. - 2.
+Location (which courthouse, office, mediation office, etc.). - 3.
 Your impression of the attorneys, judges, clients, etc. - 4.
-Detailed description of the proceeding/meeting - 5.
+Detailed description of the proceeding/meeting. - 5.
 Conclusion: what you think worked well, what could have been improved?